 “Marijuana has its own set of dangers, but people are now buying it not knowing what is in it,” says Carter.
 “It could be laced with 25-I or who knows what else.
 They could be smoking another, more dangerous substance and not have a clue.”

 Rodenbaugh’s isn’t the only incident.
 A 19 year old in neighboring Madison County, Mississippi smoked some weed laced with 25-I and survived, but has now been diagnosed with schizophrenia.

-Carter, who recently spoke at the local Rotary Club about prescription drug abuse, says while the 25-I is an acutely dangerous drug, prescription drug abuse is a more widespread problem.
+Carter, who recently spoke at the local Rotary Club about prescription drug use, says while the 25-I is an acutely dangerous drug, prescription drug use is a more widespread problem.

 “I asked them ‘How many of you have old prescriptions in your cabinet?’ and almost everyone raised their hand,” says Carter.
 “I asked them how many of those were prescription pain medicines, and while some weren’t even sure, most of the people kept their hands up.”

 As State of Affairs travels the United States, we’ve learned in our past 3 articles that most of the circulation of prescription pain meds is not on the street.
 They are in our cabinets, and usually circulated and sold among family and friends.